University of New England (Australia): Controversies

 According to a 2017 Australian Human Rights Commission report based on optional surveys given to students, UNE had the highest reported rate of sexual assaults at universities in Australia, with 4% of respondents saying they had been sexually assaulted; the average rate across all universities was 1.6%.
 Under a previous 2016 freedom of information request UNE had reported there were 22 officially reported cases of sexual assaults on campus over the previous five years, resulting in two expulsions, no suspensions and seven warnings.
 In February 2017 vice-chancellor Annabelle Duncan said that past UNE policies dealing with sexual harassment did not allow management to handle some cases satisfactorily.

 On 1 August 2022, the incumbent Vice-Chancellor, Professor Brigid Heywood, was charged with allegedly assaulting a teenage girl at a club in Armidale on 8 March.
 Heywood was issued with an attendance notice to appear at Armidale Local Court on 26 September.
 On 5 August, UNE accepted her resignation.
+The assault charges were withdrawn at trial in May 2025 with Heywood pleading guilty to offensive behaviour, but the trial judge ruled that no conviction be recorded.